 where the $\mathbb{Z}_N$ one-form symmetry is gauged only along $Y$.

-The operator $\mathsf{T}_{n}$ is topological in the theory, Eq.~\eqref{eq: non-invertible psu(n) adjoint qcd}, for any value of the fermion mass $m$, so we refer to $\mathsf{T}_{n}$ as a non-invertible time-reversal symmetry.
+The defect $\mathsf{T}_{n}$ is topological in the theory, Eq.~\eqref{eq: non-invertible psu(n) adjoint qcd}, for any value of the fermion mass $m$, so we refer to $\mathsf{T}_{n}$ as a non-invertible time-reversal symmetry.
 In the remainder of Section~\ref{sec: non-invertible transition}, we will examine the phases of Eq.~\eqref{eq: non-invertible psu(n) adjoint qcd} as a function of the $\mathsf{T}_{n}$ preserving mass $m$.
-An important constraint on the phase diagram, demonstrated in Appendix~\ref{sec: non-invertible anomaly}, is that for $N$ odd and $n$ such that $\gcd(N,n)>1$, there is an anomaly in the sense that no single ground state can preserve both the $\mathbb{Z}_N$ one-form symmetry and the non-invertible time-reversal symmetry.
+Importantly, the non-invertible symmetry can have important non-perturbative constraints on the phase diagram, a notion explored for (3+1)d systems in a number of recent works~\cite{Chang2019,Choi2022a,Hayashi2022,Choi2023d,Apte2023,Kaidi2023,Antinucci2023,Cordova2024c}.
+As we demonstrate in Appendix~\ref{sec: non-invertible anomaly}, for $N$ odd and $n$ such that $\gcd(N,n)>1$, the non-invertible time-reversal symmetry and $\mathbb{Z}_N$ magnetic one-form symmetry have a mixed anomaly in the sense that no single ground state can preserve both these symmetries.
 The phase diagram we find, Figure~\ref{fig: non-invertible phase diagram}, is consistent with this constraint.